gear-foundation/dapps-DeIn/dns/README.md

 ## Get dns records

-You can read state of the Dns program to get all records or filtered ones (by name, id, pattern).
+You can read the state of the Dns program to get all records or filtered ones (by name, id, pattern).